Joyeeta-Sarkar/terrorism_from1970-2017/README.md

 3) pip install --upgrade nbformat
 4) Restart your Kernel
 5) Run your code again
-And you'll see your world map running.
+/nAnd you'll see your world map running.
-(This is only for your reference)
+/n(This is only for your reference)